How to buy ferry tickets on Andaman Islands, India

 Of course, there is always the opportunity to buy a ticket right before boarding a ship, if they are not yet sold out.

-Where to buy tickets for government ship in Andaman Islands
+Where to buy tickets for government ferry in Andaman Islands

 There is another opportunity to buy tickets.
 This is a novelty, introduced right when were on the Andaman Islands.
 India offers its citizens a very well thought out thing: CSC - Common Service Centers, (Hindi: सर्व सेवा केंद्र).
 CSC is a window with a person and a computer that accepts requests, provides all public services and information for citizens.
 You can arrange 50 to 70 different things in one window.
 You can get various forms, possibly apply for a passport, driver's license, electoral card, get information and confirmations that are related to medicine records, excerpts from public schools, various social benefits, etc. In fact, the provision State services in digital form in one place.
 Excellent.
 Well, and most recently, you can buy tickets here on the ship.
 Theoretically amazing, in reality complete failure.